-- John Kerry, former U.S. senator and Secretary of State, international Special Presidential Envoy for Climate.
+- John Kerry, U.S. Special Presidential Envoy for Climate.

-- Michael Regan, Secretary of the North Carolina Department of Environmental Quality, nominated to head the Environmental Protection Agency.
+- Michael Regan, Administrator of the Environmental Protection Agency.

 - Brian Deese, Director of the National Economic Council.

-- Brenda Mallory, nominated to be Chair of the Council on Environmental Quality.
+- Brenda Mallory, Chair of the Council on Environmental Quality.

 - Biden’s Science Advisors